Find a Lender-Approved Local Conveyancer in Fratton and Portsea

 Planning law solicitors in Fratton and Portsea regulated by the Solicitors Regulation Authority

-The practices listed below are a non-comprehensive list of solicitors in Fratton and Portsea practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals
+The firms listed below are a small selection of solicitors in Fratton and Portsea with expertise in planning law.
+This may include advice on applications about listed buildings and conservation areas

 • Saulet Townsend Limited, Froddington House, Cumberland Business Centre, Northumberland Road, Southsea, Hampshire, PO5 1DS